 NMFS is prohibiting retention of “other rockfish” in the Aleutian Islands subarea of the Bering Sea and Aleutian Islands management area (BSAI).
-This action is necessary because the 2012 total allowable catch of “other rockfish” in the Aleutian Islands subarea of the BSAI has been reached.
+This action is necessary because the 2019 “other rockfish” total allowable catch (TAC) in the Aleutian Islands subarea of the BSAI has been reached.

 FOR FURTHER INFORMATION CONTACT:

 Steve Whitney, 907-586-7228.

 Start Supplemental Information

 NMFS manages the groundfish fishery in the BSAI according to the Fishery Management Plan for Groundfish of the Bering Sea and Aleutian Islands Management Area (FMP) prepared by the North Pacific Fishery Management Council under authority of the Magnuson-Stevens Fishery Conservation and Management Act.
 Regulations governing fishing by U.S. vessels in accordance with the FMP appear at subpart H of 50 CFR part 600 and 50 CFR part 679.

 The 2019 “other rockfish” TAC in the Aleutian Islands subarea of the BSAI is 388 metric tons (mt) as established by the final 2019 and 2020 harvest specifications for groundfish in the BSAI (84 FR 9000, March 13, 2019).
 In accordance with § 679.20(d)(2), the Administrator, Alaska Region, NMFS (Regional Administrator), has determined that the 2019 “other rockfish” TAC in the Aleutian Islands subarea of the BSAI has been reached.
 Therefore, NMFS is requiring that “other rockfish” in the Aleutian Islands subarea of the BSAI be treated as prohibited species in accordance with 679.21(b).